Skip to main content

 Review of Full Proposals

-The Fellowship Review Committee then meets in late January or early February.
-At the meeting, each full proposal will be discussed, and each of the original reviewers defends or revises their rating before all Review Committee members provide their own scores for each application.
-An average score for each proposal is then calculated, to generate a ranked list of proposals recommended for funding.
+The Fellowship Review Committee will meet in early February.
+At the meeting, each Full Proposal will be discussed, and each of the original Review Committee members defends or revises their initial rating.
+The numerical scores of the original Review Committee members are then used to suggest an overall score for each proposal.
+Based on the discussions during the committee meeting, all Review Committee members will provide their scores for all Full Proposals.
+Then, the average score for each proposal is used to generate a ranked list of proposals recommended for funding.

-For details on the review process and the assessment criteria and scoring guidelines please refer to the document called ‘2025 HFSP Postdoctoral Fellowships: Information on review process and assessment criteria’, which can be found here.
+For details on the review process and the assessment criteria and scoring guidelines please refer to this document:

 Applicants are notified of the outcome of their applications once internal HFSP formalities are complete (usually towards the end of March).